Saflok Troubleshooting: Comprehensive and Detailed Guidance

 Yellow and Red Lights: Two yellow and red flashes indicate that the lock could not correctly read the lock code on the keycard.

-Red and green lights flash together for 4 seconds (the lock will still open): Lock’s time and date need to be updated.
+Red and green lights flash together for 4 seconds (the lock will still open).
+The lock’s time and date need to be updated.